aksharavalsalakumar/Flask_annualdata_app/README.md

 flask application to calculate and fetch anual data

-install the rquired packages using the following commands pip install requirements.txt
+install the rquired packages using the following commands "pip install requirements.txt"

-To  run the application on port 8080 use the following command python main.py
+To  run the application on port 8080 use the following command "python main.py"